You can use this form to request an appointment.

-It is a well-known fact that smoking is seriously detrimental to not only your health, but the health of those around you.
-That’s why a lot of people want to stop smoking.
+It’s a well-known fact that smoking is seriously detrimental to your health, and it can also have lasting damaging effects on the health of those around you.
+But it’s also a well known fact that it can be incredibly difficult to stop smoking.

-The health benefits that people enjoy when they become a non-smoker are numerous, and some can be near instant.
-Here’s a quick timeline breakdown of the health benefits of a newly non-smoker after not smoking for:
+The health benefits you can enjoy by quitting are numerous, and some can be near instant.
+Here’s a timeline of what happens when you stub out a cigarette for the last time:

-There are many methods that can help people stop smoking, but one you may not have thought of is hypnotherapy.
+There are many methods that can help you stop smoking, but one you may not have thought of is hypnotherapy.

-We sat down with Connie Weir, our resident Clinical Hypnotherapist and Psychologist, to have a chat about how hypnotherapy can help people quit smoking.
-Connie has been working with Smoking Cessation for 15 years and uses a tried and tested 1-Session technique that has proved highly successful in this time.
+We sat down with Connie Weir, YourGP’s resident Clinical Hypnotherapist and Psychologist, to have a chat about how hypnotherapy can help people quit smoking.
+Connie has been working with Smoking Cessation for 15 years and uses a tried and tested one-session technique that has proved highly successful.
 Connie has an approximate success rate of 75%.
 She explains the process here:

 “The Stop Smoking Session first of all involves a good chat.
 I need to find out what your smoking routine is, why you smoke and, of course, why you want to stop!
 It doesn’t matter at all if you have had a number of failed attempts as I truly believe (as an ex-smoker of 17 years myself) that you need to get it wrong before you get it right.
 You need to know where the pitfalls are.